RGodwinDev/AdventofCode2023/README.md

 	Part 2
 		While looking forward is nice, we want to predict what has already happened!
 		Most of the logic is already done in part 1, we can just use it

+Day 10 - Pipe Maze

+Day 11 - Cosmic Expansion

+Day 12 - Hot Springs

+	This is the first puzzle that I truly don't know how to complete well.